 Depending on the circumstances of your case, you may be eligible for punitive damages as well.
 Unlike other damages, punitive damages are intended to punish a responsible party for willful or wanton conduct and deter future similar behavior.
 For example, a case involving a car accident caused by a drunk driver may be eligible for punitive damages for the drunk driver’s reckless disregard for human life.

 Contact a Skilled Personal Injury Lawyer About Your Amputation Injury

 For over 65 years, Rubin, Glickman, Steinberg & Gifford P.C. personal injury attorneys have zealously advocated for clients across Montgomery.
 With 270 cumulative years of experience handling a wide range of complex cases, our amputation injury attorneys offer unparalleled skills and resources to achieve maximum compensation for our clients.

-Our amputations attorneys in Cheltenham, PA, serve clientele throughout Montgomery County and Bucks County, including King of Prussia, Plymouth Meeting, North Wales, Upper Dublin, Abington, Norristown, and more.
+Our amputations attorneys serve clientele throughout Montgomery County and Bucks County, including Norristown, and many more.
 We have offices in both Colmar and Newtown, PA, and can meet with you in your home or hospital if you are incapable of traveling.

 Speak with an experienced Montgomery County amputation injury lawyer over a free initial consultation today by completing a contect form or calling anytime at (215) 822-7575.